Hire compliantly inBahrain Talk to an Expert

 The pension amount in case of an insured’s death is calculated as one-fiftieth of the last monthly wage on which the insurance subscription was paid, regardless of the subscription period, multiplied by the number of years of insurance subscription, unless the pension calculated as retirement pension is higher.
 The pension shall not be less than 40% of the last monthly wage of the employee.
 If the employee is not eligible for a pension, they receive a lump sum amount calculated as 15% of the average monthly wages due to the insured on which the insurance subscription was paid during the last 5 years, multiplied by the number of insurance contributions.
 If the subscription period is less than 5 years, the amount is calculated based on average earnings during the actual subscription period.

-Upon the death of an insured person or pensioner, their widow, eldest son, or his heirs shall be paid in a grant equivalent to 6 months' wages based on the wage which is subject to contribution if they were in employment or to a grant of 6 months pension if they were a pensioner.
+Upon the death of an insured person or pensioner, their widow, eldest son, or their heirs shall be paid in a grant equivalent to 6 months' wages based on the wage which is subject to contribution if they were in employment or to a grant of 6 months pension if they were a pensioner.

 Invalidity Benefits

 All citizens are covered against disability under the social insurance scheme in Bahrain.
-If an insured person’s employment is terminated by the reason of permanent disability due to non-employment related reasons before they attain the age of 60 years, they are eligible for a disability pension, provided they have paid contributions for at least 6 consecutive months or for a total of 12 months with at least 3 consecutive months.
+If an insured person’s employment is terminated by the reason of permanent disability due to non-employment-related reasons before they attain the age of 60 years, they are eligible for a disability pension, provided they have paid contributions for at least 6 consecutive months or for a total of 12 months with at least 3 consecutive months.

-Disability pension is calculated as 1/5 of the last monthly wage on which the insurance subscription was paid, regardless of the subscription period, multiplied by the number of years of insurance subscription, unless the pension calculated as retirement pension is higher.
+Disability pension is calculated as one-fiftieth of the last monthly wage on which the insurance subscription was paid, regardless of the subscription period, multiplied by the number of years of insurance subscription, unless the pension calculated as retirement pension is higher.
 The pension shall not be less than 40% of the last monthly wage of the employee.
 If the employee is not entitled to a disability pension, they receive a lump sum amount calculated as 15% of the average monthly wages due to the insured on which the insurance subscription was paid during the last 5 years, multiplied by the number of insurance contributions.
 If the subscription period is less than 5 years, the amount is calculated based on average earnings during the actual subscription period.

 In case of temporary disability due to work-related injuries, employees must be paid their wages for the duration of treatment until 6 months and 50% of their wages thereafter.
 Wages are not paid if the injury is a result of employees’ negligence or violation of the employer’s instructions.
 In the case of permanent disability of less than 30%, employees receive a lump sum benefit, while for disability greater than 30%, employees are entitled to a pension, depending on the degree of disability.
 These benefits are funded by employers' contributions to employment injury insurance.